-Dampness, rot and infestation Repair category 3 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
-High localised damp meter readings were noted to the family room at the gable wall end, next to the fire place in the living/dining room and to the first bedroom at the gable wall end.
-Timber decay was also noted to the electrics cupboard.
-There is evidence of condensation/black mould growth within the property.
-Condensation is a lifestyle issue which can be remedied by a combination of adequate heating and ventilation.
-Damp staining was noted to Bedroom 2 ceiling, however proved dry when tested.
-Scattered woodworm flight holes were noted to roof and floor timbers, however, they would appear to be inactive.
+Dampness, rot and infestation Repair category 1 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
+There is evidence of woodworm holes to the loft timbers, parts of the internal joinery and to the floor timbers.
+However, they would appear to be inactive.
 The presence of any guarantees in relation to past timber treatments should be confirmed.
-The need to carry out investigative works should not be underestimated, and the extent of eradication works are very difficult to predict until such exploratory work has been completed.

-Chimney stacks
+We understand that previous timber treatments have been carried out within the subjects.
+Damp staining to the first bedroom ceiling proved dry when tested.

-Repair category 1

-Notes From a ground level inspection, no obvious significant defects were noted to chimneyheads, allowing for normal weathering.
+Chimney stacks Repair category 1 Notes From a ground level inspection, no obvious significant defects were noted to chimneyheads, allowing for normal weathering.
+The chimney pots have been removed therefore it should be ensured that these have been properly capped.